 Naamkaran’s Nalini Negi Accuses Roommate Of Brutally Hitting Her; Says She Almost Killed Her!

 Nalini Negi, who became a household name with the show Naamkaran, got into big trouble because of her roommate and her mother.
-In an interview to Spotboye, Nalini revealed that she was brutally hit by her roommate Preeti Rana and her mother, Snehalata Rana.
+In an interview to Spotboye, Nalini revealed that her roommate Preeti Rana and her mother, Snehalata Rana brutally hit her.
 Apparently, the incident took place a few days ago when Nalini asked Preeti to vacate the house as her parents were planning to visit her soon.

-It is also being reported that the actress has also filed an FIR against them at Oshiwara police station.
+It is also being reported that the actress has also filed an FIR against them at the Oshiwara police station.

 Nalini Negi Narrates The Horrific Incident